ben31w/lift-log/README.md

 ## How it works

-### Import Sets
+### 1. Import Sets

 Exercise sets must be imported via an HTML file or Apple Notes.
 The `html` directory contains example HTML files that can be imported.

-In order to detect exercise sets, they must follow a specific syntax:
+Regardless of the medium you use, there are requirements for detecting exercise sets.

+Required syntax for exercise sets:
 - exercise: Reps,SetxReps@Weight, SetxReps,~Reps@AnotherWeight, ...
 - exercise: Reps,SetsxReps,~Reps  (no weight)